YasinsSE/AI-Glasses/README.md

 Transforms raw sensor data into actionable environmental intelligence.

 - **Image Preprocessing:** RGB frame resizing, normalization, and noise filtering targeting ≤20 ms preprocessing latency
-- **Semantic Perception:** YOLOv8-based object detection and scene segmentation, exported to ONNX and executed via ONNX Runtime with CUDA acceleration on the Jetson Nano
+- **Semantic Perception:** U-Net-based object detection and scene segmentation, exported to ONNX and executed via ONNX Runtime with CUDA acceleration on the Jetson Nano
 - **Obstacle Classification:** Detected objects are mapped to five functional risk groups — walkable surface, vehicle road, collision obstacle, fall hazard, dynamic hazard — each triggering a different audio response
 - **Depth Fusion:** Depth channel from the RGB-D camera is fused with segmentation output to estimate obstacle distance and severity; warnings are prioritized by proximity (critical threshold: ≤2 m)
 - **Sensor Fusion:** GPS and IMU data are combined to maintain robust outdoor localization